What does the future of education and Hagwons in South Korea look like, post Covid-19,?

 What covid-19 has so clearly identified is the need for education institutions to innovate and it is inevitable that some Hagwons will almost certainly have to close due to the impact of coronavirus and local distancing measures.
 What will inevitably follow is student learning at home, online and therefore Hagwons will need to innovate in order to move forward and collect market share.
 5G technology will appear in Korea this year and will allow students to embrace digital education in a range of formats and on a range of different mobile devices.
 Education influencers will be in high demand and VR teaching will become an important source of technology.

-Changing the Norms
+Changing the Norms of Hagwons in South Korea

 As stated before, Korean students need to become more adaptable and entrepreneurial, but along with that they need to become more creative and curious.
 Korean culture is structured, whereby those below cannot question what happens in the hierarchy above them and therefore not question strategy or decision making.
 Hagwons focus mainly on getting youths into university, but what if they focussed on entrepreneurship and leadership in order to be at the forefront of the future of Korean students expanding their creative minds.